 Mental Health Counselor: A professional therapist who occasionally assists in addressing the more serious and complex issues that come up in group discussion, acting as an on-hand resource to participants interested in accessing outside counseling.

 PMP gives participants focus and discipline that is often missing in their day-to-day lives while teaching them to develop solutions to seemingly insurmountable problems.
 Conflict resolution skills introduced and reinforced by the program empower participants to make positive long term life choices and to act as leaders among their peers.

-For more information about the Playwright Mentoring Project contact Jane O’Leary, Associate Director of Education, at 413-464-8094.
+For more information about the Playwright Mentoring Project contact Jane O’Leary, Director of Education, at 413-997-6117.

 Our deepest appreciation to the following for major support of The Playwright Mentoring Project: